 On November 7, 2008, JDS Uniphase Corp. ("JDSU") filed a complaint with the United States International Trade Commission (ITC) against Ciena and several other respondents, alleging infringement of two patents (U.S. Patent Nos.
 6,658,035 and 6,687,278) relating to tunable laser chip technology.
 The complaint, which names Ciena as a company whose products incorporate the accused technology manufactured by certain other respondents and which technology is imported into the United States, seeks a determination and relief under Section 337 of the Tariff Act of 1930.
 On December 17, 2008, Ciena and certain other respondents entered into a Settlement Agreement and Agreement to be Bound with JDSU, whereby those respondents agreed, in exchange for dismissal from the investigation, to be bound by any exclusion order issued by the ITC in the investigation in favor of JDSU that takes effect against one or more of the non-settling respondents.
 Ciena was not required to make any payment in connection with this settlement agreement.
 Based on that agreement, JDSU contemporaneously filed a motion to terminate the investigation with respect to Ciena and certain other respondents.
-Based on the ITC staff's initial response to that motion, the parties entered into an amended settlement agreement and, on January 8, 2009, JDSU filed an amended motion to terminate.
+Based on the ITC staff's initial response to that motion, the parties entered into an amended settlement agreement and, on January

+8, 2009, JDSU filed an amended motion to terminate.
 On February 3, 2009, the ITC judge issued an order granting JDSU's amended motion to terminate, which order was affirmed by the full commission on February 27, 2009.
 Accordingly, the ITC investigation has been terminated with respect to Ciena.

 On May 29, 2008, Graywire, LLC filed a complaint in the United States District Court for the Northern District of Georgia against Ciena and four other defendants, alleging, among other things, that certain of the parties' products infringe U.S. Patent 6,542,673 (the "'673 Patent"), relating to an identifier system and components for optical assemblies.
 The complaint, which seeks injunctive relief and damages, was served upon Ciena on January 20, 2009.
 Ciena filed an answer to the complaint and counterclaims against Graywire on March 26, 2009, and an amended answer and counterclaims on April 17, 2009.
-On April 24, 2009, Ciena and certain other defendants filed an application for inter partes reexamination of the '673 Patent with the U.S. Patent and Trademark Office.
-On the same date, Ciena and the other defendants filed a motion to stay the case pending reexamination of all of the patents-in-suit, which motion is pending with the court.
-Ciena believes that it has valid defenses to the lawsuit and intends to defend it vigorously.
+On April 27, 2009, Ciena and certain other defendants filed an application for inter partes reexamination of the '673 Patent with the U.S. Patent and Trademark Office (the "PTO").
+On the same date, Ciena and the other defendants filed a motion to stay the case pending reexamination of all of the patents-in-suit.
+On July 17, 2009, the district court granted the defendants' motion to stay the case.
+On July 23, 2009, the PTO granted the defendants' application for reexamination with respect to certain claims of the '673 Patent.
+Ciena believes that it has valid defenses to the lawsuit and intends to defend it vigorously in the event the stay of the case is lifted.